DuPage County Construction Accident Injury Attorneys

 Construction is one of the most dangerous industries in which to work.
 Construction workers are regularly subjected to hazardous conditions that make them more susceptible to accidents and serious injuries.
 Construction accidents and injuries can result in high medical bills, lost wages and many other hardships.
 Construction workers who suffer injuries or illnesses on the job are often eligible for workers' compensation from their employer.
 It can be difficult, however, to navigate the complexities of filing a claim.
 If you or a loved one has suffered serious injury, illness or death on a construction site, it is important to speak with an experienced workers' compensation attorney so you understand your options.

 For over 40 years, Mevorah Law Offices LLC has represented clients (and their families) affected by construction accidents and injuries in Chicago and throughout Illinois.
 Our award-winning attorneys have extensive knowledge of construction accident cases as well as all other types of workers' compensation claims.
 We put this experience to work to provide a comprehensive solution to your legal issues.

 We are highly recognized not only for our experience and skill, but also for our tireless commitment to serving the interests of our clients.
 Our lawyers are honest, compassionate, accessible and down to earth.
 We understand that construction accidents and injuries can exact a major physical, emotional and financial toll on your family, and we work hard to make the legal process as smooth and seamless as possible.
-We offer free consultations, extended evening and weekend hours, five area locations to serve you, and we handle all personal injury cases on a contingency basis, so you never pay upfront attorney fees to receive the experienced representation you deserve.
+We offer free consultations, extended evening and weekend hours, four area locations to serve you, and we handle all personal injury cases on a contingency basis, so you never pay upfront attorney fees to receive the experienced representation you deserve.

 Common Causes of Construction Accidents in Illinois

 There are numerous hazards that can lead to construction site accidents.
 These include: